forgxyz/expensifly/README.md

 - "home" loads the month overview, view transactions loads is not just for the curr month, portal does the same.
   - add current month button
 - navbar buttons should load whatever the selected month is, as chosen by the dropdown.
+- [x] top 3 categories only showing max, not sum???
+  - & make sure they aggregate across method differences
+  - it's only grouping categories when the date is the same whyyyyyy
+  - idk. using pandas
+- global variable for views?
+  - months is used to populate the navbar. can i query that just once? save to browser local storage???
+  - same for current month
+  - the index page & navbar both use current month info
+- category: should this just be categorical type? can add new via admin panel if needed
+  - drawbacks to having it in a table?
+  - same with method